|photo: Jeff Harris

-Alexandra Borowitz is the author of Family and Other Catastrophes (Mira, April 10, 2018).
+Alexandra Borowitz is the author of the novel Family and Other Catastrophes (Mira, paperback, $15.99).
 She has been writing since early childhood and loves drawing inspiration from awkward everyday situations and anxieties to craft stories that center on dysfunctional families.

 On your nightstand now:

 Literally speaking, a book that my sister wrote me on my wedding day.
 We're 20 years apart, so she was five when she wrote it, but it was impressively long, and all about our relationship.
 I will treasure it forever.
 In terms of published books, the next book on my list is Sleeping Beauties by Stephen King.

 I was obsessed with puberty as soon as I learned what it was, so I loved Are You There God?
 It's Me, Margaret.
 Especially because much like Margaret, I wasn't raised religious but I really wanted to find some kind of faith, and I often felt like the only kid my age who actually envied all her friends who got to go to Sunday school.
 That, and I couldn't wait to get boobs.

 Margaret Atwood, because she's essentially the godmother of dystopian science fiction.
 She has also written many books that aren't science fiction and don't get nearly enough credit, like The Robber Bride, which I loved.
 Jonathan Tropper is another favorite, because he's essentially the gold standard when it comes to the genre I write, and I've always admired him.
 Other favorites are Stephen King, Maria Semple and Ann Patchett.